Well, this essay has been sitting over in the UNhallowed collection for the last decade, but I’m no longer convinced that it needs to be.

 The Minister for Magic, by contrast, is merely an appointive office.
-He isn’t elected.
+He isn’t even elected.
 He’s appointed, and it’s the Wizengamot who appoints him.
 He can’t legislate anything without first getting the Wizengamot’s approval.
 And Dumbledore headed the Wizengamot.
 I would not be astonished to learn that the International Confederacy of Wizards is the same thing on an international level.
 And Dumbledore also seems to have headed that.
-AND he oversees the training of every wizarding child in his national constituency as the Headmaster of the only magical training institution in that particular wizarding nation!
+AND he oversees the training of every wizarding child in his own national constituency as the Headmaster of the only magical training institution in that particular wizarding nation!

-As I state above: according to what little internal canon evidence we have available, Dumbledore became Headmaster by some point between 1957–1963.
+As I state above: according to what little internal canonical evidence we have available, Dumbledore had become Headmaster by some point between 1957–1963.
 We do not know how long it took him to pull off his hat trick and accrue the other two honors as well.
 I am assuming that it is unlikely that the Chief Warlock or Supreme Mugwump would have been holding down a day job as mere Staff in a boarding school, but I could be wrong.
 He was certainly already on the Wizengamot when he was no more than Deputy Head.
 And possibly even before he started teaching, decades earlier.

-With that kind of a resumé It is small wonder that the publishers issued him a chocolate frog card.
+On consideration, with that kind of a resumé It is small wonder that the publishers issued him a chocolate frog card.
 He virtually owned wizarding Britain.
 It is small wonder that there were people who regard him as “the greatest wizard in modern times”.
 And it is small wonder that in 1990 there was still at least one faction that seemed to think that the office of Minister for Magic would be an appropriate next step for him to take.

-But, really, what are the odds of anyone managing to juggle that particular combination of responsibilities, for decades, without dropping the ball?
+But, really, what are the odds of anyone managing to juggle that particular combination of offices, for decades, without dropping the ball?
 And yet he seems to have held onto all of these honors right up to the opening of OotP rather than groom appropriate successors for any of them.
 The wizarding world is a small puddle, true, but is this kind of doubling up of authority really in its best interests?

-Mind you, I mock the “Evil!Dumbledore” scenarios that litter the online community.
-Rowling stated in early interviews before she got so cagey about turning loose information, that Dumbledore was “all that was good”.
+Mind you, I did still tend to mock a lot of the “Evil!Dumbledore” scenarios that litter the online community (although some of them really do manage to make a very convincing arguement).
+However, Rowling did steadily continue claim in interviews — before she got so cagey about turning loose information — that Dumbledore was “all that was good”.
 So I really didn’t think we were likely to get any real (or lasting) surprises on that head.
 Although I suspected that we had some kind of a monumental one waiting in the wings for the grand conclusion of Book 7.
-The Manipulative!Dumbledore readings were a much fairer cop, but even those generally imply a far greater degree of conscious intent to do harm than I thought the situation really warranted.
+(I could wish that the one we got had been more relevant.)

-Imho, Albus Dumbledore was an old man with a bad case of hubris.
+Imho, Albus Dumbledore was an old man with a BAD case of hubris.

-This is a man of long experience who has chosen to surround himself with schoolchildren, and people half his age, or less, and he has done so for generations.
+This is a man of long experience who has chosen to surround himself with schoolchildren, and other people half his age, or less, and he has done so for generations.
 He’d fallen into the habit of being convinced that he always knows better than anyone else does, and that he was the proper person to tell everyone what they ought to be doing, because he was so much smarter than them.
 Nobody among his own followers (with the possible exception of his own brother) had challenged him in decades.
 Of course he fell into the trap of believing that he is the font of all wisdom.
 Of course he kept all the reins in his own hands.

 And when you come right down to it, what I suspect is that the operative term for Albus Dumbledore was, was not “evil” or even “manipulative”, but all too often, and with progressively greater frequency, simply, “wrong”.